Jacqueline-A-Shay/2019-Advent-of-Code/README.md

 1. Python 3 & Jupyter Notebook

-2. Download the corresponding document (labeled as MM.DD.YY)
+2. Download the corresponding document for each challenge (labeled as MM.DD.YY.txt)